-Louis Pierre Althusser (1918-1990) was a French Marxist philosopher who wrote in the wake of Stalin’s brutal suppression of the Hungarian revolution of 1956.
-The revolution led many western Communist leaders and philosophers to question the tenets of the Marxism and, while many elected for a reading of Marx that sought to recover his humanist roots, Althusser opted for a provocative structuralist interpretation that downplayed the role of human agency in history.
+Louis Pierre Althusser (1918-1990) was a French Marxist philosopher who wrote in the wake of Nikita Khrushchev’s denunciation of Joseph Stalin and the Soviet Union’s brutal suppression of the Hungarian revolution of 1956.
+These two events led many western Communist leaders and philosophers to question the tenets of the Marxism and, while many elected for a reading of Marx that sought to recover his humanist roots, Althusser opted for a provocative structuralist interpretation that downplayed the role of human agency in history.

 One central concept in Althusser’s writings is ideology.
 Early on, Althusser had argued that ideology is a “system of representations” governed by rules that serve political ends.
 Ideology, in Althusser’s view at this time, was a matter of the unconscious, inescapable even by the dominant class.
 But with his publication of Lenin and Philosophy and Other Essays in 1970, Althusser drastically changed his position on ideology.
 While he still viewed ideology as inescapable, he also came to argue that it is realized in real actions and behaviors.

 Within this framework, Althusser introduces the concept of interpellation, otherwise known as “hailing.”
 Ideologies “call out” or “hail” people and offer a particular identity, which they accept as “natural” or “obvious.”
 In this way, the dominant class exerts a power over individuals that is quite different from abject force.
 According to Althusser, individuals are interpellated from the day that they are born—and perhaps even before, since parents and others conceive of the role and identity that their child will assume.